 of the tribes

 and Madhya Pradesh

-, earlier done as house-hold decoration, but now a commercial art-form done on raw silk fabric have themes of everyday life.
+, earlier practiced as house-hold decoration, but now a commercial art-form done on raw silk fabric display themes of everyday life.
 Madhubani

 , and various stories associated with their legend.
 They are named after the village of their origin.
 Others like Phad

 , Pithora, Choittora also fall in this category of Indian art.